 Who Can Access the Electronic Will

-Privacy protection is built into Arizona's electronic will framework.
-The qualified custodian cannot share the will's contents or provide access to just anyone who asks.
+Privacy protection is built into the electronic will framework.
+The qualified custodian cannot share the will with just anyone who asks.
+Strict access rules apply.

 A qualified custodian shall provide access to or information concerning the electronic will in the electronic record or the certified paper original of the electronic will only to: 1.
 The testator or another person as directed by the written instructions of the testator.
 2. After the death of the testator, the nominated personal representative of the testator or any interested person.